Sublinearly Morse Boundary I: CAT(0) Spaces: Poisson boundaries of Right-angled Artin groups

 That is, the Poisson boundary is the natural space where all bounded harmonic functions can be represented.
 It is well-defined as a measurable $G$-space.
 For groups acting on \CAT metric spaces, an identification of the Poisson boundary is given as follows.

 \begin{theorem}[\cite{Kar-Mar}, \cite{hitting}] Let $G$ be a countable group of isometries of a \CAT proper metric space such that its action has bounded exponential growth, and let $\mu$ be a nonelementary measure on $G$ with finite first moment.
-Then almost every sample path converges to the visual boundary of $X$, and the visual boundary with the hitting measure is a model for the Poisson boundary of $(G, \mu)$. \end{theorem}
+Then: if the drift is zero, the Poisson boundary of $(G, \mu)$ is trivial; if the drift is positive, almost every sample path converges to the visual boundary of $X$, and the visual boundary with the hitting measure is a model for the Poisson boundary of $(G, \mu)$. \end{theorem}